hujingyucd/Wavelet-Inversion/README.md

 # Inference

-We provided our pre-trained models for our method and the tested data for shape inversion.
+We provided our pre-trained models for shape inversion with the following link: https://drive.google.com/file/d/1wzUe35XclNQOdusdtwy3TP65jgIhg9Os/view?usp=sharing

+You can download the pre-trained models and put it in the "./testing_folder"

 You can run the inference by running: